meshlogic/meshlogic.github.io/posts/blender/addons/toggle-object-wire.rst

     :figclass: thumbnail

-This addon makes toggling object wire and subsurf modifiers really quick.
+This addon makes toggling of object wire and subsurf modifiers really quick.
 You can select to toggle all objects in the scene or selected objects only.
 You can use two dedicated buttons in the Info panel, Shading section or key shortcuts.

 It assigns two new shortcuts: